masumijain/Cybersecurity-Playground/nmap/README.md

 * Gained practical experience in **network reconnaissance**
 * Improved understanding of **port scanning and service enumeration**
 * Strengthened foundational skills in **security assessment and auditing**

-If you want, I can now also refine your **Wireshark README to match this exact visual style**, so your entire repo looks consistent and high-quality.